filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 The daemon will start producing lots of log messages right away.
 From this point, you will have to work on a new terminal and `lotus` commands will communicate with the running daemon.

 :::tip
 Do not be concerned by the number of warnings and sometimes errors showing in the logs.
-They are usually part of the usual functioning of the daemon as part of a distributed network.
+They are a normal part of the daemon lifecycle as it participates in the global distributed consensus network.
 :::

 If you used snapshots, subsequent daemon starts can proceed as normal without any options: